onyx-platform/onyx/doc/user-guide/environment.md

 ### Production Environment

 Running a good production Onyx cluster is mostly about running a good HornetQ cluster.
-To ensure that we're fault tolerant every step of the way, we need a 2+ node HornetQ cluster, a 3-5 node ZooKeeper cluster, and at least one back-up Coordinator, in addition to the original.
+To ensure that we're fault tolerant every step of the way, we need a 2+ node HornetQ cluster, a 3-5 node ZooKeeper cluster, and at least one back-up Coordinator in addition to the primary Coordinator.
+I don't recommend running HornetQ in either VM or embedded mode for production as this hurts fault tolerancy significantly.
+Instead, [download HornetQ 2.4.0-final](http://hornetq.jboss.org/downloads) and configure each server.
+Stand each server up by running the typical `bin/run.sh` command.

-  - Production environment
-    - Link to the HornetQ documentation
-    - chef-onyx
-    - manual set-up
-    - replicating grouping node
-    - replication all nodes
-    - Coordinator
+Quick side note when you're standing up HornetQ servers - you might be tempted to copy and paste the entire HornetQ directory to make new nodes in the cluster.
+That's fine, but remember to *never* copy the `data` directory.
+The cluster will be super wonky if you do!

 #### Dependencies